 DEFINITIONS, TERMS AND ABBREVIATIONS:

+Administrative File Review (ADMIN) - An evaluation conducted in the Agency office involving a detailed review of non-financial records.

 Compliance Evaluation Inspection (CEI) - The primary on-site evaluation of all RCRA regulations applicable to the facility being evaluated.
 A complete inspection of all areas of the facility.
 This on-site evaluation may or may not include sampling.

 Follow Up Inspection (FUI) – A partial inspection.
 An on-site or other re-inspection conducted either to verify a facility’s compliance with enforcement actions resulting from a previous inspection or to review deficiencies noted in a previous inspection.

+eFACTS - The Environment, Facility, Application, Compliance Tracking System developed to combine electronic data from legacy systems into one DEP-wide database to provide the means for a holistic view of the clients and sites (including facilities) that DEP regulates.

+eInspection - eInspection is an app designed for inspectors to streamline their inspections while in the field. eInspection allows the inspector to take photos directly from their iPad, compile inspection reports in real-time, and have facilities sign the report digitally during the inspection.
+The app mirrors the structure of traditional inspection reports and integrates citations from eFACTS allowing for translation into eFACTS.

-Compliance Monitoring Evaluation (CME) – A detailed groundwater inspection conducted by a hydrogeologist.
-This inspection is an EPA RCRA grant requirement for all permitted or interim status RCRA facilities, and must be completed in accordance with the EPA Groundwater Monitoring Evaluation Guidance.
+Groundwater Monitoring Evaluation (GME) – A detailed groundwater inspection conducted by a hydrogeologist.
+This inspection is an EPA RCRA grant requirement for all permitted or interim status RCRA facilities and must be completed in accordance with the EPA Groundwater Monitoring Evaluation Guidance.

-eFACTS - The Environment, Facility, Application, Compliance Tracking System developed to combine electronic data from legacy systems into one Department-wide database to provide the means for a holistic view of the clients and sites (including facilities) that DEP regulates.

 Inspection Checklist – A Department form used to guide an inspector in performing a hazardous waste inspection.
-The forms are specific to the type of facility being inspected.
+The forms are specific to the type of facility being inspected and are separated into modules to guide the inspection. (see also “eInspection”)

 Manifest – The shipping document EPA form 8700-22, originated and signed by the generator in accordance with the instructions included in the appendix to 40 CFR Part 262.

-Operation and Maintenance Evaluation (OAM) – A groundwater monitoring system inspection conducted by a hydrogeologist.
-This inspection is used to determine the efficiency and proper functioning of a ground water monitoring system after it has been considered well-designed.
+This may also be satisfied through the use of the e-Manifest system, a modernized electronic system for tracking hazardous waste shipments.

-Record Review (NRR) – A detailed review of non-financial records submitted to the Department by the facility.
-This review is often conducted by central office staff to verify information submitted on a manifest by a generator, licensed transporter or permitted hazardous waste management facility.
+Record Review (NRR) – A detailed review of non-financial records submitted to the DEP by the facility.
+This review may be conducted by regional or by central office staff to verify information submitted on a manifest by a generator, licensed transporter or permitted hazardous waste management facility.
 The review is used to determine manifesting errors and verify information reported, including fees paid by the facility or transporter in its quarterly hazardous waste reports.

-RCRA – The Resource Conservation and Recovery Act
+RCRA – The Resource Conservation and Recovery Act.

 PROCEDURES: